LEAPMOTOR T03 interior, tech and comfort

 - Basic but effective

 The front seats are lightly padded and trimmed in durable-feeling fabric.
 They’re fine for short trips but lack lateral support or lumbar adjustment.
-Heated seats and electric adjustment aren’t available.
+Heated seats and electric adjustment aren’t available, though it’s worth the reminder again that this is the UK’s cheapest new car.

 Rear passengers get generous headroom thanks to the tall roof, but legroom is limited.
 The rear bench is flat and not particularly shaped for adults, though kids will be happy enough.